 Whether you’re greening up your space or crafting a gift for a friend, a DIY terrarium is a great choice.

-Did you know that you can even make a hanging DIY terrarium?
+Did you know that you can even make a hanging terrarium?

-Believe it – DIY terrariums can be made out of almost anything.
+Believe it – custom terrariums can be made out of almost anything.
 They’re easy to make too.
 As a result, you can have fun with it without spending loads of money.

 Or, if you’re looking for something that requires a bit less effort, there are DIY terrarium kits available too.
 With these, all the supplies are sent to you – some assembly required.

-So, in an effort to get you doing instead of reading, we’ll explain what a terrarium is, tell you why you need one, let you know what the benefits of DIY are compared to purchasing from a vendor, and then explain to you how to make a DIY terrarium yourself.
+So, in an effort to get you doing instead of reading, we’ll explain what a terrarium is, tell you why you need one, let you know what the benefits of building your own are compared to purchasing from a vendor, and then explain to you how to make a custom terrarium yourself.

 So, you’ve seen videos of terrariums or your friends have one and now you think you want one too.
 You’re intrigued by how the terrarium is like it’s own little world – completely dependant on what you, the supreme overlord, do to sustain its life.